-Books are categorised as: Picture Book, Junior Fiction, Young Adult, Non Fiction and Te Reo Māori.
+Books are categorised as: Picture Book, Junior Fiction, Young Adult, Non-fiction and Te Reo Māori.
 There are up to ten awards in each category.

-Storylines invites submissions to the Storylines Notable Book Awards 2019.
+Storylines invites submissions to the Storylines Notable Book Awards 2021.

-Principal authors (and principal illustrators of books with significant illustrative content: picture books and photographic non-fiction) must be normally resident in New Zealand and be New Zealand Citizens by birth, naturalisation or immigration, or hold Permanent Residency status for TWO years at the closing date for submissions.
+- Principal authors (and principal illustrators of books with significant illustrative content: picture books and photographic non-fiction) must be normally resident in New Zealand and be New Zealand Citizens by birth, naturalisation or immigration, or hold Permanent Residency status for TWO years at the closing date for submissions.
 New Zealand Citizens or Permanent Residents as defined here, but who are living overseas temporarily, are eligible if their absence has been for no more than TWO consecutive years at the closing date for submissions.

 - Printed books originally written in English or te reo Māori (from mainstream/independent publishers or self-published) must have a print run of no fewer than 500 copies and be available to the public for sale through normal retail outlets and/or online.
 E-books should be widely available online at the time of submission.

-School readers submitted for the Te Reo Māori Awards should be readily available to schools and early childhood centres.
+(with evident literary quality ) are eligible.
+School readers submitted for the Storylines Te Reo Māori Notable Book Awards should be readily available to schools, kūra kaupapa, kohanga reo or early childhood centres.

 - Books by individual or multiple authors, including anthologies, are eligible if they meet the judging criteria.
-Anthologies must contain sufficient new work to meet the criteria for a book in its own right.
+Anthologies must contain sufficient new work to meet the criteria for a new book in its own right.

-Books published with the assistance of grants or subsidies are eligible.
+- Books published with the assistance of grants or subsidies are eligible.

-Books will be accepted as e-book-only publication [i.e. no print edition exists].
+- Books will be accepted as e-book-only publication [i.e. no print edition exists].
 Where both e-book and print book are available the print book should be submitted.

-An e-book submitted must have originated as an e-book.
+- An e-book submitted must have originated as an e-book.
 An e-book created out of an earlier print book is not eligible.

-A book entered for the Awards must be a single, stand-alone entry.
+- A book entered for the Awards must be a single, stand-alone entry.

-Series or boxed sets are not considered as single, stand-alone book entries, and are therefore not eligible, unless submitted as individual titles.
+- Series or boxed sets are not considered as single, stand-alone book entries, and are therefore not eligible, unless submitted as individual titles

 The Storylines Notable Books judging panels reserve the right to invite submissions.
 No correspondence regarding the Awards will be entered into.